Certain types of licence applications are required to be on a public register. You can view the Licensing Public Register (PA) on our website.

-In relation to applications made under the Licensing Act 2003, the timescales are statutory ie prescribed within the act.
+In relation to applications made under the Licensing Act 2003, the timescales are statutory (they are prescribed within the act).

 The Council will endeavour to deal with all applications in a timely manner and in line with the above tables.
 Regulation 19(3) of the Provisions of Services Regulations states that: “When justified by the complexity of the issue the period of processing an application may be extended once by the authority for a limited time and the authority will notify the applicant of the extension."

 When payment is made for online licensing, the fee is for the licensing application only.
 The Council may not refund any licence fee if the licensing process has already been started.
 If you submit an online application and then decide to withdraw it please contact us as soon as possible so that we can ensure the application is not processed and the fee can be refunded.